-Philadelphia DUI Attorney
+Northeast Philadelphia DUI Attorney

 Driving Under the Influence (DUI) in Pennsylvania is a serious criminal offense.
 Unlike some other states, Pennsylvania treats DUI cases as criminal offenses, punishable by jail time, license suspension, and onerous fines and costs.

-Attorney In Philadelphia For DUI
+Attorney in Northeast Philadelphia for DUI

-Pennsylvania carries a tiered system for DUIs.
+Pennsylvania carries a tiered system for DUI's.
 This means that as your Blood Alcohol Content (BAC) goes up, so do the penalties.
 The tiered system also means that if you have multiple offenses, your penalties also increase.

-If your BAC is .10% to .159%, you face a mandatory minimum sentence of 48 hours to 6 months, and a $500 to $5,000 fine on a first offense.
+If your BAC is .10% to .159%, you face a mandatory minimum sentence of 48 hours to 6 months and a $500 to $5,000 fine on a first offense.
 On a second offense, you face 30 days to 6 months and a $750 to $5,000 fine and on a third offense, you face 90 days to 5 years and a $1,500 to $10,000 fine.
-There may also be probation added to the end of these figures, in the discretion of the District Attorney and/or the judge in the case.
+There may also be probation added to the end of these figures, at the discretion of the District Attorney and/or the judge in the case.

-DUI Attorney Philadelphia
+DUI Attorney Northeast Philadelphia

 An experienced DUI Attorney will be able to advocate on your behalf so that you have the best chance of not going to jail.
-The attorneys at the Law Offices of Greg Prosmushkin, P.C. have decades of experience handling DUI cases and are in the best position to advocate for your freedom.
+The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling DUI cases, and are in the best position to advocate for your freedom.
 Call us today for a free consultation.